THE TOWN OF SERRA GRANDE

 The waters of the Reserve of the same name, known for it's therapeutic properties (some also say it is an aphrodisiac) is another meeting place, great for a refreshing swim and also a meeting place for samba rodas on some weekend afternoons.

 This region is known for Eco-Tourism, Trekking, Adventure Tourism (Mountain Biking etc) and it is widely researched and studied with the purpose of preserving and reconstructing the Mata Atlântica (Atlantic Rainforest).
-It is in the hills of Serra do Conduru State Park that the Contas and Almada rivers receive the rain water that feeds them and in turn forms the Encantada Lagoon, where the new International Airport is predicted to be constructed in 2014 - worthwhile visiting.
+It is in the hills of Serra do Conduru State Park that the Contas and Almada rivers receive the rain water that feeds them and in turn forms the Encantada Lagoon - worthwhile visiting.

 WATERFALLS AND TRAILS